• Free Standard Delivery Over £45

 Your doctor can diagnose oral thrush by:

-• ✅ Doing a biopsy of an affected area to confirm the diagnosis
+• Doing a biopsy of the affected area to confirm the diagnosis

-• ✅ Doing a throat swab culture or endoscopy to see whether fungal infection is limited to your mouth or spread to your throat, esophagus, or digestive tract
+• Doing a throat swab culture or endoscopy to see whether the fungal infection is limited to your mouth or has spread to your throat, oesophagus, or digestive tract.

 Treatment for oral thrush in adults